 D K Stewart was given an early opportunity to develop his own piano style.
-The result of his departure from traditional classical piano lessons at age 14 was his discovery of Jazz, Rhythm and Blues.
-This unusual pursuit at such a young age afforded D.K. the opportunity to meet and perform with a multitude of living blues legends; Big Walter Horton & S.P.
+His departure from traditional classical piano lessons at age 14 led to a discovery of Jazx and Blues.
+This pursuit at a young age afforded D.K. the opportunity to meet and perform with a multitude of living blues legends; Big Walter Horton & S.P.
 Leary, Hubert Sumlin & Sunnyland Slim, Buddy Guy & Junior Wells, James Cotton, Willie Dixon & the All Stars, Albert Collins, Sunnyland Slim, Sonny Terry & Browny Magee, Junior Walker, Clifton Chenier, Ray Charles, Paul Butterfield, George "Harmonica" Smith and BB King.
-All these influences before he was age 28.

 Stewart began his stage career by writing and performing with the "Nighthawks Band" out of Eugene, Oregon.
 This was the group that inspired the creation of John Belushi's "Blues Brothers", and later became the hardy force of road warriors that introduced Robert Cray to the west coast during the late 70's.
-DK went on to rejoin Curtis Salgado in the early 2000’s for two more records.
+(Tomato Records - 'Who's Been Talkin' - 1980).
+(See discography)